Springbrook National Park: Natural Bridge section

+The bridge is in the territory of the local Kombumerri Aboriginal people (a family group of the Yugambeh language peoples).
+The first Europeans to find it are said to be timber cutters Alexander (Sandy) Duncan and Denis (Din) Guinea who were shown there by Yugambeh man Kipper Tommy in the early 1890s.

 The cave is home to a colony of glowworms (larvae of the insect Arachnocampa flava) and commercial operators lead night tours into the cave.
 The ‘light’ seen is produced within the glowworm's body.
 It is the reaction of four chemicals that produces the cold light or bioluminescence—meaning ‘living light’.
 Glowworms generate this bioluminescence to lure their prey.

 Swimming is no longer permitted to protect the glowworm habitat.
 This applies to the area bounded by the walking track/circuit.
 Downstream access to the creek is allowed but the pools are too shallow for swimming.
 Access to this section of the park is from Nerang-Murwillumbah Road.

 Springbrook Plateau section

 Several waterfalls may be seen along relatively short tracks in the Springbrook Plateau section.
 The return circuit walk that begins at either the Tallanbana or Goomoolahra picnic areas passes Twin Falls, Rainbow Falls, Goomoolahra Falls, Kadjagooma Falls, Ngarri-dhum Falls, Gooroolba Falls, Poonyahra Falls, Poondahra Falls, and Blackfellow Falls.
 The Gwongorella picnic area is the access point for walks to Purlingbrook Falls and Tanninaba Falls.

 In all four sections of Springbrook National Park (Springbrook Plateau, Natural Bridge, Numinbah, and Mount Cougal) visitors can picnic, study nature and enjoy a wide range of walks in a natural environment.
 Springbrook Plateau section has several lookouts and viewing points.
 Access to the plateau and park is by a sealed road from Nerang via the Numinbah Valley or by road from Mudgeeraba.